notepid/EveWindowManager/README.md

 If you like to live on the edge and get the latest build that is still being tested, you can download it here: https://github.com/notepid/EveWindowManager/releases/tag/test-build

+## Upgrading
+Unpack the zip-file into the existing folder, overwriting all files except for EveWindowManager.exe.config .

 ## Licences
 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)